About UsPound cake, cookies, pies & more in Lisle, IL.

 POUNDCAKE started many years ago, watching my mother and grandmother make this wonderful creation and learning their baking secrets.
 Vanilla, Chocolate Marble and Cherry Nut Torte pound cakes were their favorites, and kolackies were alternate delicacies for some holidays.

 As a native Chicagoan (100% Polish) I have a great appreciation for ethnic neighborhoods and recipes; preserving some of the past and offering new variations on old favorites.
 You might say “POUNDCAKE with Attitude”.
-I am currently a Woodridge resident after years in Naperville and am excited to be a part of the downtown Lisle ongoing development.
+I currently reside in the far Western Suburbs, formerly of Naperville, and am excited to be a part of the downtown Lisle ongoing development.

 My journey to start POUNDCAKE evolved during a career in healthcare; from a degree in Occupational Therapy (U of IL) and an MBA in Marketing from Benedictine University in Lisle, and years of Biotechnology/ Clinical Trial work sandwiched in between.
 (Sales and Marketing) As family and the network of friends grew; I always baked and baked with special people who often asked “So when are you going to sell pound cake or cheesecake or……?”